 Robots in Education

 You can already witness the diminishing of the line between classrooms and individual learning systems.
-Most of the educational experts have put their word in favor of computer-based learning.
+Most educational experts have put their words in favor of computer-based learning.
 As a single teacher doesn’t have the acumen to meet the needs of personalized learning for every single student.

 AI-based robots are already making a huge success to make learning more personalized.
 They are not actually replacing teachers as we seem.
 But it further empowers students to learn at their own pace.